 dest When dest is not null, the result is placed there and returned.
 Otherwise, a new object is allocated for the result.

 ArithmeticException when the result does not fit in the normalized format.
-Returns add(long, int)

 The RelativeTime conversion in dest when dest is not null, otherwise the result is returned in a newly allocated object.
-It is associated with the chronograph parameter.
+It is associated with the Chronograph parameter.